 Is this intended behavior?
 Should the delay element be added exclusively by servers?

-Added by Wojciech Kapcia almost 3 years ago
+Added by Wojciech Kapcia about 3 years ago

 In the Security considerations it's stated: